Botany Student Portfolio

 •Developing inferential skills

 Critical thinking does not exclude imaginative and speculative thinking as it applies to science in general and botany specifically.
-To the extent that critical thinking skills are discipline-specific, students should understand that science and its methodology is a way of knowing.
+To the extent that critical thinking skills are discipline-specific, students should understand that science and its methodology is a way of knowing (see Science as a Way of Knowing folder).

 (ii) Speaking Skills - any oral presentation(s) given in courses or extracurricular events.
-Include title of talk, abstract, date, location of talk, & type of audience.
-Sample of evaluations using the Oral Presentation Evaluation Form as used by the Department of Botany should be included.
+Include title of talk, abstract, date, location of talk, type of audience, and evaluation.

 c.
 Field and Laboratory Research Skills: Majors should be competent observers and experimentalists, whether such research takes place in the field or in the laboratory.
-They should be able to design and execute experiments, collect and analyze data, and interpret the results using logic.
+They should be able to design & execute experiments, collect and analyze data, and interpret the results using logic.
+They should also have a basic understanding of laboratory and field safety issues and demonstrate that such understanding has been achieved.

 d.
 Problem-Solving Skills: Botany majors should be competent problem-solvers.
 They should be able to assess the elements of a problem and develop and test a solution based on logic and the best possible information.
 Evidence of problem-solving skills development should appear in the capstone experience portion of the portfolio, however, draw specific attention to the evidence at this point in the portfolio.

 f.
 Cooperation/Social Responsibility Skills: Graduates ought to understand and appreciate the value of cooperating and working effectively with peers and be able to demonstrate a commitment to the process of developing such skills.
-Included here also is valuing: democracy, equal opportunity, work ethic and ongoing personal growth and renewal.
-Students might consider as evidence such things as written recommendations from those with knowledge of such skills, assessments by supervisors on cooperative work experiences, employers who have placed students in a position to gain such skills on the job, etc.
+Included here also is valuing democracy, equal opportunity, work ethic and ongoing personal growth and renewal.
+Students might consider as evidence such things as written recommendations from those with knowledge of such skills, assessments by supervisors on cooperative work experiences, employers who have placed students in a position to gain such skills on the job, etc. Other experiences include extracurricular service projects or courses designated CEL (Community Engaged Learning).

 g.
 Information Seeking Skills: For success in college and for lifelong learning, graduates must be able: to recognize when information is needed; to identify appropriate types of information; and to locate, evaluate, and use information effectively, ethically, and legally.